-Update: PT48 transcript available here
+Update: PT48 transcript now available

 Alex and Nick discuss why scene descriptions in TV scripts are so important, what to focus on in your TV prose, and treading the line between writing a script as a technical document versus a reading experience.